alan-turing-institute/AssurancePlatform/README.md

 ## Installation (for local running)

-1. Download or clone the AssurancePlatform repository to your local machine or VM.
+1. Download or clone the AssurancePlatform repository to your local machine.

 **Set up and run the backend**